golevelup/nestjs/packages/hasura/README.md

 #### Integrating with your NestJS app

 The `HasuraModule` makes it easy to reuse the same events API endpoint for all events that you create in Hasura.
 The internal routing mechanism on the NestJS side ensures that the all events coming in through the endpoint will be sent to the correct handler.
-The endpoint provided is `/hasura/events`.
+The endpoint provided defaults to `/hasura/events`.
+This can be overriden with the module by specifying an alternative `controllerPrefix` so for example you could set this to `webhooks` and the resulting endpoint would be available at `/webhooks/events`.

 #### Important!